Koukyosyumei/AIJack/README.md

 # Quick Start

-This package implements algorithms for AI security such as Model Inversion, Poisoning Attack, Evasion Attack, Differential Privacy, and Homomorphic Encryption.
+This python package implements algorithms for AI security such as Model Inversion, Poisoning Attack, Evasion Attack, Differential Privacy, and Homomorphic Encryption.

 ## Install